 Dog food companies deny any wrongdoing.
-They claim they’re just reporting a dog food’s contents.
-And that they’re simply following government guidelines.
+They claim they’re simply following Federal labeling guidelines.

 What Is Ingredient Splitting?